Saad bin Faisal Al Saud: Early life and education

 Saad bin Faisal was born in 1942 and was the son of King Faisal and Haya bint Turki bin Abdulaziz Al Turki.
 His mother was a member of the Al Jiluwi clan.
 Prince Saad's full siblings were Prince Khalid and Princess Noura (died March 2022).

 Prince Saad was a graduate of the Hun School of Princeton like his brothers.
 Then he attended Princeton University, but left it soon.
 He obtained a law degree from the University of Cambridge.

 Career

 Prince Saad was the deputy governor at Petromin from 1971 to 1973.
 He also worked at the Ministry of Petroleum.
-Following his retirement from government he began to involve in business.
+Following his retirement from the government, he began to be involved in business.
 He headed the King Faisal Foundation.
-From 1999 to 2017 he was a member of Effat University board of founders and board of trustees.
-From 2018 his daughter, Sara, joined both boards as a member.
+From 1999 to 2017, he was a member of Effat University board of founders and board of trustees.
+From 2018, his daughter, Sara, joined both boards as a member.

+Death

 He died in April 2017 and was buried in Mecca following the funeral prayers at the Grand Mosque on 11 April.